 I’m not sure how my student sync works / I’ve never used the importer.

-Generally during your implementation there was likely a member of IT from your school assigned that worked with your office.
+Generally during your implementation there was likely a member of IT from your institution assigned that worked with your office.
 They should be able to easily update their script or system to include this field.
-I would recommend finding who that internal point of contact is first.
+We recommend finding who that internal point of contact is first.

 If you no longer have a person who has done this before, here are a few resources to get you started:

-What is a Data Processing Agreement (DPA), and how do I ensure Handshake and my school have one?
+What is a Data Processing Agreement (DPA), and how do I ensure Handshake and my institution have one?

-Additionally, we will be including DPAs in new contracts by default - new contracts this summer will have our DPA attached as an addendum - so there aren’t any additional steps beyond that.
+Additionally, we include DPAs in new contracts by default, so there aren’t any additional steps beyond that.
 You can check your contract to see if you already have a DPA on file with us.

 Why does my institution fall under GDPR - a European regulation?

-Here are some additional resources on how GDPR may affect your university:
+Here are some additional resources on how GDPR may affect your institution:

 Where do I go for any other questions?